 Zverneci Island in Narta, Vlora

 Located in Narta Lagoon, north of Vlora, 156 km away from Tirana, between the salt plains and the coastal dunes of the Adriatic coast, the small island can be reached through a newly renovated causeway.
 The island is covered with pine forest and it’s home to an old Byzantine monastery dedicated to Saint Mary.
 Historians say that it was built between the 10th and the 13th centuries.
-It a peaceful and picturesque site, surrounded by stunning landscapes.
+It is a peaceful and picturesque site, surrounded by stunning landscapes.
 Pilgrims and believers visit the island every August 15, when the feast of the Dormition of Theotokos is celebrated.

-An important fact is that Marigo Pozio, the woman that embroidered the Albanian raised by Ismail Qemali in Vlora on November 28, 1912, is buried in the island at the cemetery of the Monastery.
+An important fact is that Marigo Pozio, the woman that embroidered the Albanian raised by Ismail Qemali in Vlora on November 28, 1912, is buried on the island at the cemetery of the Monastery.

 Tomorri Mountain near Berat

 Tomorri Mountain is a wonderful natural attraction in south-central Albania.
-The mountain peak located 2,416 meters above the sea level is often covered in mist and mysteries.
+The mountain peak located 2,416 meters above sea level is often covered in mist and mysteries.
 Albanians also call it the Throne of Gods and many people believe that the mountain stand over something yet unknown.
 Other say, that it covers a structure, possibly a pyramid.
 These rumors and the natural beauty of Tomorri National Park attract hundreds of thousands of visitors every year.
 The park that spreads over 23,444 hectares is a great destination for hiking, trekking, camping, mountaineering, and pilgrimage.
-The park is also a spiritual destination for hundreds of thousands of Christian and Sufi pilgrims climb the mountain every summer to honor Virgin Mary and Abbas Ali.
+The park is also a spiritual destination for hundreds of thousands of Christian and Sufi pilgrims that climb the mountain every summer to honor the Virgin Mary and Abbas Ali.
 A tekke is situated at the highest peak of the mountain.
 The mountain is closely related to the city of Berat, a UNESCO World Heritage Site.
-Tomorrow Mountain is a great playground for fans of outdoor activities
+Tomorri Mountain is a great playground for fans of outdoor activities.

 Sari Salltik in Kruja